Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_8/README.md

 ```
 X = X + Velocity * cos(theta)
 ```
-Where `theta` = angle between x-axis and the direction we move in.
+Where `theta` = angle between x-axis and the direction we move in, which is 0.
-### But why cos(theta)?
-This is because, `Velocity * Cos(theta)` is said to be horizontal component of the velocity which is responsible for the horizontal movement.

 so, X turns out to be,
 ```
 X = X + Velocity * cos(0)
   = X + Velocity
 ```

 Similarly for the vertical movement,
 ![Vertical Movement](../image/vertical-component.png)